-5.5.2.4 Recommendation on data models
+5.5.2.4 Recommendation on metadata models

-One of the general trends for data models is to use common and well-established standards, if available, both for generic (sector agnostic) models as well as tourism specific domain models.
-In the case of generic data models, the following ones are being adopted by Gaia-X and are necessary to follow the onboarding process.
+One of the general trends for data models in general and especially for metadata vocabularies, is to use common and well-established standards, if available, both for generic (sector agnostic) models as well as tourism-specific domain models.
+In the case of generic metadata models, the following ones are being adopted by Gaia-X and are necessary to follow the onboarding process.

 - Data product model

-- o DCAT 3.0 for data product
+- DCAT 3.0 for data product

 - o ODRL 2.0 for data usage policies and rulebooks

 - Participant model.

 - Service offering model.